The Cordillera Huayhuash Circuit trek of Peru is known to be one of the top hiking circuits in the world.

 → Peru’s Cordilleras Blanca & Huayhuash The Hiking & Biking Guide: this is one of the only printed guidebooks out there that talks in detail about the Huayhuash Circuit.
 While I did find it helpful in some regards, other parts did seem a bit outdated or just outright difficult to follow.
 I still think its helpful overall, but don’t take every word for what its worth in there.

-Note: A new version is set to be released in March 2023, so hopefully there are some helpful updates in the new copy
+Note: A new version is set to be released, so hopefully there are some helpful updates in the revised copy.

 → Cordillera Huayhuash Alpenvereinskarte 1:50,000 Map: while having the map downloaded onto your phone is going to be needed, it is also helpful to purchase a paper map as well.
 It does not include every part of the Huayhuash Circuit but does give you a lot to work off of.